Once winter hits, the time comes to wear bulky clothes.

 Since the US and Australia lifted the ban on hemp production, we’re seeing its popularity rise.

 Fun fact: Hemp uses half the water to produce twice the amount of fiber produced by cotton.

 When grown organically, bamboo fabric is a great eco-friendly option.

-One vegan may despise animal cruelty, while another may despise animal cruelty and the fact farmers in India are being enslaved by modern society.
+One vegan may despise animal cruelty, while another may despise animal cruelty and the fact multinational companies enslave farmers in Asia and the Middle East.

 However, there are also vegans who are vegan for a different reason, and buying ethical and sustainable clothing is not their priority.

 Still, we ought to seek more sustainable alternatives, if we have the means to do it.

 Even though fleece is a man-made material and doesn’t directly cause animal pain, it still has some dire implications — from its production and through its prolonged use.

 Therefore, if you can, opt for more sustainable alternatives like the ones I’ve mentioned.